Cyanoramphus malherbi: Conservation

-Malherbe's parakeet is absolutely protected under New Zealand's Wildlife Act 1953.
+Malherbe's parakeet is protected under New Zealand's Wildlife Act 1953.
 The species is also listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meaning international export/import (including parts and derivatives) is regulated.

 Predator management is the main strategy to reverse this species' decline.
-All three mainland populations come under the "Operation Ark" initiative, which controls stoat, possum and rat populations through integrated pest management, with particular focus on reducing the effect of predator plagues.
-These pest management strategies have worked with other New Zealand bird species to reduce predation by introduced mammals.
+All three mainland populations come under the "Operation Ark" initiative, which controls stoat, possum, and rat populations through integrated pest management, with particular focus on reducing the effect of predator plagues.
+These pest-management strategies have worked with other New Zealand bird species to reduce predation by introduced mammals.

 Individual nest sites are also protected from predators using metal tree-trunk wraps; this has been a successful programme and only one nest out of 153 has been lost to predators since 2003.

-The other major conservation strategy is captive breeding programmes carried out at Peacock Springs by the Isaac Wildlife Trust, with individuals being released on predator-free islands.
+The other major conservation strategy is captive-breeding programmes carried out at Peacock Springs by the Isaac Wildlife Trust, with individuals being released on predator-free islands.
 Birds are placed in portable aviaries in the forest to acclimatise them before release.

-A total of 45 birds were released between 2005 and 2007 on Chalky Island, off the coast of Fiordland.
+A total of 45 birds was released between 2005 and 2007 on Chalky Island, off the coast of Fiordland.
 The local population had increased to 150 individuals in 2009, and 100–200 by 2011, but had declined to 50–150 individuals in 2013.

-Sixty-eight individuals were released on Maud Island in the Marlborough Sounds between 2007 and 2009, but 2013 the island's population consisted of only 10–20 birds.
+Sixty-eight individuals were released on Maud Island in the Marlborough Sounds between 2007 and 2009, but in 2013, the island's population consisted of only 10–20 birds.

-Orange-fronted parakeets have also been translocated to Mayor Island / Tuhua in the Bay of Plenty and Blumine Island in the Marlborough Sounds; estimated population in 2013 were 50–150 and 50–100 birds respectively.
-These two populations, however, are not as well studied as those on Chalky Island and Maud Island.
+Orange-fronted parakeets have also been translocated to Mayor Island / Tūhua in the Bay of Plenty and Blumine Island in the Marlborough Sounds; estimated population in 2013 were 50–150 and 50–100 birds, respectively.
+The Blumine population is the most secure island site today..A recent translocation to Anchor Island in Fiordland is still in an establishment phase.

+A population of kākāriki karaka has been established at the Brook Waimārama Sanctuary near Nelson through seven translocations (to March 2023) totalling 125 birds from several of the other populations.
+The 690 hectare Sanctuary is free of all introduced mammals except for mice, with two thirds intact mature beech forest.